Mini-Grants for Teachers

 This program provides small grants to elementary and secondary school teachers to enable them to enhance their class curriculum that will make learning memorable for students.
 With these funds, teachers can buy enriching teaching materials not provided for in school budgets.
 Since the program's inception in 1998, mini-grants totaling upwards of $503,000 have provided over 664 teachers and thousands of students an enriching classroom experience.

-In 2018, more than 70 teachers in Lubbock and the surrounding South Plains school districts requested mini-grants, and over half of them received the funds requested.
-This program is funded exclusively through local private donations and granted out more than $28,270 in mini-grants to teachers in 2018.
+In 2019, more than 49 teachers in Lubbock and the surrounding South Plains school districts received mini-grants for the 2020-2021 school year.
+This program is funded exclusively through local private donations and granted out more than $42,000 in mini-grants to teachers in 2019 - 2020 school year.

 Click on the following links to obtain an application form and sample materials that are intended to assist you in submitting your proposal:

 Click the button below to log in and make changes to an existing grant application.

 Every day teachers are faced with keeping children interested and challenged with few resources beyond basic curriculum.
 Limited school budgets often cannot support the creative ideas and enriching material teachers want to bring to their classrooms to meet student needs.
 We recognize that students come from diverse backgrounds, have different learning styles, and can benefit from creative learning opportunities and a deeper grounding in course material.
 The Mini-Grants for Teachers program brings together the resources of regional funders who have an interest in K-12 education.
 By working together, we are impacting the ability of educators to create meaningful learning experiences for children throughout the South Plains area.

 Funding and in-kind support for the grant program is generously provided by:

 Diekemper Family Foundation • South Plains Foundation • Odyssey Endowment • Bill Bigham Endowment •

 Rushing Family Foundation • Parkhill, Smith & Cooper, Inc. • Mr. Don Taylor